AYCH-Inc/aych.das/doc/build-generic.md

 the packages are rebuilt which have changed since the last depends build.

 It is required to re-run the above commands from time to time when dependencies have been updated or added.
-If this is not done, build failures might occur when building Dash.
+If this is not done, build failures might occur when building Aych.

 Please read the [depends](../depends/README.md) documentation for more details on supported hosts and configuration options.
 If no host is specified (as in the above example) when calling `make`, the depends system will default to your